taijusanagi/filecoin-hackathon/README.md

 Community Storage is extended from NFT Storage Bounty, which is my winning project in Hack FEVM.
 It re-uses the frontend component, but smart contracts and business logic are newly implemented.

+## Disclaimer

+This service requires running IPFS and Lotus, and it was hard to deploy, so only the front end is deployed.

+To make the demo possible, I hard-coded the piece id and size calculation process.